5 Best Teas to Support Your Immune System

 Hibiscus tea is a blend of dried hibiscus flower petals, sepals and leaves.
 The flowers come in different colors, but the red variety is commonly used in herbal supplements.
 Its rich content of antioxidants, specifically anthocyanins, gives the plant red, blue and purple colors.
 Anthocyanins may protect cells, tissues and organs by strengthening the cell membranes, making them less porous and vulnerable to free radicals.

 Hibiscus tea is sold as loose tea, in tea bags or as part of a tea blend with other ingredients.
 To enjoy a cup, steep it for five minutes, strain and adjust its sweetness according to your palate.
 If you like cranberries, though, then unsweetened hibiscus tea will remind you of that.
-Try our Hibiscus-Goji Tea to get two of these super-healthy teas in one.

 5. Turmeric tea